lich-uct/molpher-lib/doc/source/usage/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This documentation was generated with the :file:`build_docs.sh`
 script under the :file:`doc` directory.
-However, you will need a few Python packages
+The packages required
-in order to successfully build it.
-The build :download:`environment file <../../../environment.yml>`
+are also available in the :download:`environment file <../../../environment.yml>`
-defines these requirements as well.
-You can install this environment like so:

-..  code-block:: bash

-    conda env create -f environment.yml

-The resulting environment will be called *molpher-lib-build*.
-Activate it as follows:

-..  code-block:: bash

-    conda activate molpher-lib-build
+so after the built with *molpher_install_python* configuration,

-If you already built the *molpher_install_python* target, you can compile the documentation:
+you can also compile the documentation:

 ..  code-block:: bash